rebelsky/sams-assorted-musings-reflections/recovering-from-1-sept-2017.md

 by the time I finished dealing with the data science for social good camp, I decided to withdraw this one.  **Withdrawn!**

 _Bidding on papers for SIGCSE_.
-I'm not surethat I'm up to bidding.
+I'm not sure that I'm up to bidding.
 I realize that if I don't bid, I'll probably get the dregs.
 But someone has to get the dregs.
-And I find that I learn something even when I meta-review weak papers.  **Dropped**
+And I find that I learn something even when I meta-review weak papers.  **Skipped!**

-How much did I write over the past five days, not including some of the musings?
+How much did I write over the past week, including the two "end of time period" musings, but not including the others?
 Let's see ...
-1,600 + 3,000 + 1,300 + 1,500 + 1,500 + 3,000 +
-2,500 + 1,400 + 1,100 + ???.
-That's 16,900 + ??? words.
+1,600 + 3,000 + 1,300 + 1,500 + 1,500 + 3,000 + 2,500 + 1,400 + 1,100 + 5,000.
+That's 21,900 words, or about the length of a short novella.
 Not too shabby.
 And that doesn't count most of the musings, including the 1,100 or so words in this musing.

+Even though I wrote a lot last week, I am not done with writing.
 What comes next?

 _Another week of readings for CSC 151_.
-Let's see ... that week includes the delayed work on documentation, testing, debugging, and tables and compound data [n].
-For the reading on documentation, I can probably borrow from a past reading.
-The testing reading will probably need to be new or at least the lab will; there was a lab that worked great in concept and horribly in practice.
+Let's see ... the week of September 11 includes work on testing, debugging, and tables and compound data [8].
+I try to work a week ahead, so that needs to get done soon.
+It also includes the delayed work on documentation from above For the reading on documentation, I can probably borrow from a past reading.
+The testing reading will probably need to be new or at least the lab will;
+there was a lab that worked great in concept and horribly in practice.
 I had revised it to one that worked reasonably well in practice, but that one depends on various color procedures that we are not teaching this semester.
 The debugging reading is brand new.
-I also have to learn how to debug in DrRacket [n].
+I also have to learn how to debug in DrRacket [9].
 And the tables and compound data reading is completely new.
-Oh, I should probably write something about data science, too.
+Oh, I should probably write something about data science, too [10].

-[n] I'm not really a debugger person.
-I like to look at my code and think through what the issues might be.
-But I think students benefit from good debuggers.

-[n] "tables and compound data" is a single reading.

 _Delayed proposals to send students to Tapia_.
 We've bought the tickets under the assumption that I'll find funding.
 I should apply for that funding asap.
+I have two forms to go to the Dean's office and one to go to the Wilson program.

+_Regular musings_.
+The two SIGCSE papers ate my time Friday night and Saturday night.
+But I'm back to musing and I'll need to keep it up.

+Hmmm ... it feels like I'm missing something.
+Oh well, I'll figure it out later.
+Maybe some day I'll have a real to-do list system.

-And there's a host of non-writing tasks.
-But at least there aren't deadlines, other than self-imposed deadlines.
+I mustn't forget that there is a host of non-writing tasks, such as grading and normal class prep.
+But at least there aren't deadlines for large tasks, other than self-imposed deadlines [11].

 ---